goblinfactory/protoactor-dotnet/examples/Patterns/Saga/readme.md

   In the preceding section we descovered scenarios where we are not sure what state the system is in.
 Even with retries and compensating actions, things can still go wrong.
 In an ideal world, these should be very rare!
 However, they can occur and in these cases it's best to have a fallback strategy, escalating the result of the saga to something else, quite possibly a manual / human process.

-  ### Atomicitiy
+  ### Atomicity
-  One thing a saga does not provide is atomicitiy.
+  One thing a saga does not provide is atomicity.
 In the bank account example above there's nothing to stop other systems interacting with the accounts in-between the debit and the credit operations.
 This needs bearing in mind as it could rule out the saga pattern for some types of operations.

   ___